How to Read Text From Image in Blazor

 Summary

-In this article, we looked at how to create Blazor UI Component with code behind it in the Blazor Server app to Read Text from images.
-We used IronOCR, which is a versatile library to extract text in any C# based application.
+This article demonstrated how to create a Blazor UI Component with code behind it in the Blazor Server Application to read texts from images.
+The IronOCR is a versatile library to extract text in any C#-based application.
 It supports the latest .NET Framework and can be used well with Razor applications.
-IronOCR is a cross-platform library supported on Windows, Linux, macOS, Docker, Azure, and AWS.
+IronOCR is a cross-platform library supported on Windows, Linux, macOS, Docker, Azure, AWS, and MAUI.
+Additionally, IronOCR offers high accuracy using the best results from Tesseract, without any additional settings.
+It supports multipage frame TIFF, PDF files, and all popular image formats.
+It is also possible to read barcode values from images.

-You can also try IronOCR for free in a 30-day trial.
+You can also try IronOCR for free in a free trial.
 Download the software library from here.